Importing User Accounts from Single Sign-On (SSO)

 • Aligned Multi-factor Resources.
 This field displays the list of Multi-factor Resources that have been aligned with the Authentication Profile.
 The Authentication Profile will examine each Multi-factor Resources in the order in which it appears in this list.
 When a Multi-factor Resources successfully authenticates the user, the Authentication Profile stops executing any remaining Multi-factor Resources in the list.

-NOTE: Best practice for SSO includes multi-factor authentication when connecting to the Identity Provider, not when logging in to SL1.
+NOTE: Best practice for SSO includes multi-factor authentication when connecting to the Identity Provider, not when logging in to Skylar One.
 For details on configuring multi-factor authentication, see the section on using multi-factor authentication.

 1. Click the Save button to save your changes to the new authentication profile.